Holdfast Bay railway line: History

+In 1880, even though the population of Glenelg was only 2500, the two companies carried 800,000 passengers – about 2200 daily.
+The next year, patronage rose to 1,215,000 or 3300 per day.
+On Proclamation Day 1882 the two companies carried 35,000 between them.
+Nevertheless, a considerable impediment for the Holdfast Bay Railway Company was the SAR's access fees: an annual payment of £1,000 for running rights between Adelaide Station and Mile End, plus two shillings and sixpence per additional train.

+Less than a year after the line opened, it had become evident that there was insufficient business for two companies; the profit of the Victoria Square railway had slumped by more than 50 per cent.
+The companies agreed to carry on business in co-partnership as from 24 December 1880.
+On 12 November 1881, the two merged to form the Glenelg Railway Company Limited.
+Both lines continued to run services.
+Business assets such as maintenance facilities were shared to reduce costs, and the South Terrace depot was consequently closed.
+Rolling stock was transferred between the two lines via a new connecting line along Brighton Road.

-The Glenelg Railway Company was acquired by the SAR and steam services continued, with the Holdfast Bay line duplicated from Mile End to St Leonards by 1914, with raised platforms being provided at most stations.
+The Glenelg Railway Company was acquired by the SAR and steam services continued, with the Holdfast Bay line duplicated from Mile End to St Leonards by 1914 and raised platforms being provided at most stations.
 A branch line running across Bay Road (now Anzac Highway) was constructed to provide services to Morphettville Racecourse, though it did not make a connection with the other rail line.

 In 1924, William A. Webb, the railways commissioner, proposed that the two Glenelg railways be given to the Municipal Tramways Trust (MTT) and be converted from steam railways into electric tramways.
-The government, following Mr Webb's recommendation, acquired both railways and electrification of the Glenelg railway line (now the Glenelg tram) began in 1929, taking nine months to finish.
-On the day when the Glenelg line conversion was completed in December 1929, South Australian Railways stopped running trains on the Holdfast Bay line.
+The government, following Webb's recommendation, acquired both railways and electrified the Glenelg railway line (now the Glenelg tram line).
+On the day when the conversion was completed in December 1929, South Australian Railways stopped running trains on the Holdfast Bay line.
 After the closure, the MTT began the operation of bus services from the city to Plympton.

 The Holdfast Bay line was originally intended to become electrified with the Glenelg line, and small scale works on its conversion had begun, including drilling holes for power lines.
 However, with the onset of the Great Depression, conversion works were halted and steam services did not resume.
 Parts of the remaining corridor, primarily beyond Camden station, were sold to private holders in 1938, and the remainder to the South Australian Government in 1940.
 The MATS Plan in the 1960s proposed an expressway be constructed in the corridor.